joonasrooben/NLP-text2emoji/README.md

 |Precision|  0.162 | 0.935 | **0.939** | 0.20 |
 | F_score | 0.164 | 0.894 | **0.900** | 0.14 |
 |  MRR    |  0.413 | 0.891 | **0.908** |  0.601 |

+We can see that BERT model with MC_20 dataset has outperformed all the other variations and models.
+Funnily enough, the tf-idf with same data, has done almost as good job as BERT.
+Balanced MC_20 dataset trained models show remarkable recall and precision, meaning that the model has not overfitted to a specific emoji.
+In contrast, models trained on unbalanced Twitter dataset show some signs of overfitting to certain emoji.
+We will see the emoji-specific metrics and possible doctrine differences of the models trained on different datasets in the following sections.

 #### BERT
 Two BERT models were trained- one with the Twitter unbalanced dataset and other with MC-20 balanced dataset.
 During fine tuning, learning rate 5e-5 and batch size 16 with 3 epochs of training gave the best results.